icinganalysis/icinganalysis.github.io/content/icing_wind_tunnel_test.md

 there was no reference for using icing wind tunnels that I could find, and I cannot think of a current publication that provides comprehensive guidance.

-This thread will not single-handedly correct that problem, but it will summarize uses, and perhaps provide some guidance by examples.
+This thread will not by itself correct that problem, but it will summarize uses, and perhaps provide some guidance by examples.